 - If they aren’t blending well, try adding a bit more water with your brush as you work.

 Once my panel was completely dry, I ran it through my Big Shot with the butterfly die.
 Tweezers were the perfect tool to pop up the butterfly wings, and I stamped the sentiment in Versafine CLAIRpigment ink.

-I adhered it on to my card front and as a finishing touch, sprayed it with a Sheer Shimmer Spritz in Sparkle.
+I adhered the completed butterfly watercolor background onto my card front and, as a finishing touch, sprayed it with a Sheer Shimmer Spritz in Sparkle.

 That’s all for today!
 Have you tried painting with watercolors yet?
 Did it work out for you on the first try?
 I’d love to hear your comments & don’t forget to follow me on Pinterest 🙂